Collard Greens

 Seasons/Availability

-Collard greens are available year-round with peak season in late winter.
+Collard greens are available year-round, with a peak season in the late winter through early spring.

 Current Facts